python-security/pyt/README.rst

 How to Use
 ============

-1. Choose a web framework: `The -a option determines which functions will have their arguments tainted`_, by default it is Flask.
+1. Choose a web framework

+`The -a option determines which functions will have their arguments tainted`_, by default it is Flask.

-2. (optional) Customize source and sink information: Use the ``-t`` option to specify sources and sinks, by default `this file is used`_.
+2. (optional) Customize source and sink information

+Use the ``-t`` option to specify sources and sinks, by default `this file is used`_.

-3. (optional) Customize which library functions propagate taint: For functions that are imported from libraries, e.g. ``url_for`` or ``os.path.join``, use the ``-m`` option to specify whether or not they return tainted values given tainted inputs, by `default this file is used`_.
+3. (optional) Customize which library functions propagate taint

+For functions from builtins or libraries, e.g. ``url_for`` or ``os.path.join``, use the ``-m`` option to specify whether or not they return tainted values given tainted inputs, by `default this file is used`_.

 .. _The -a option determines which functions will have their arguments tainted: https://github.com/python-security/pyt/tree/master/pyt/web_frameworks#web-frameworks
 .. _this file is used: https://github.com/python-security/pyt/blob/master/pyt/vulnerability_definitions/all_trigger_words.pyt